daewon2020/Test-appKODE/README.md

 _Working in progress_
 #### Task text: https://github.com/appKODE/trainee-test-ios#readme

-1. Use MVP, MVC patterns
+1. Used MVP, MVC patterns
-2. Use async/awiat for concurrency
+2. Used async/awiat for concurrency
+3. Used native URLSession for networking

 <table>
   <tr>